Across the Obelisk on Steam - User reviews, Price & Information

 Across the Obelisk includes Co-op mode where you can team up with friends.

-There are 13 DLCs available for Across the Obelisk.
+Yes, there are 14 DLCs available for Across the Obelisk.
 Explore additional content available for Across the Obelisk on Steam.

 You can find solutions or submit a support ticket by visiting the Steam Support page for Across the Obelisk.